sgrao001/MyBooks/tom/Theater of the mind.md

 DO THE BEST THAT CAN BE DONE.
 Use the three wise men to,

 <p style="margin-left: 30px; line-height: 1.4; font-style: italic;">
-oversee the regulating mechanism by being open.
+Oversee the regulating mechanism by being open.
 Maintain equilibrium in the inherent bi-polar bookends present in all beings.
 </p>

 DO IT WITH COMPASSION.